- Taking out a commerical car loan is one option for businesses looking to purchase a new vehicle

 Chattel mortgages sometimes go by other names, such as equipment loans, goods loans, bill of sale, or even simply commercial loans or secured car loans.

-Chattel mortgages typically have terms between one and seven years, they often bring potentially significant tax benefits, and a lender might offer lower interest rates for those funding the purchase of an electric or low-emissions vehicle.
+These mortgages typically have lower interest rates than unsecured car loans with loan terms between one and seven years.
+It's worth noting lender may also offer lower interest rates for funding the purchase of an electric or low-emissions vehicle.

 Some of the lowest rate secured car loans on the market now: